ElijahTolton/Graderific/README.md

 application webpage.

 2/1/2025
+A2.
 Added CSS to style graderfic webpage.

 2/12/2025
 Created grades app in django project.
 Adding to django urls, views, and models.
 Using server to render webpages tied to specific information in the dtaa

+2/15/2025
+Made all pages dynamic depending on what user is logged in and what information is stred int he database.
+Finished A3.